This page was most recently updated on May 8th, 2025

 SECTION 6.02 Number, Tenure, and Qualifications.

-A. The number of Advisors shall be twelve (12), two (2) of whom shall be the current Emperor and Empress, two (2) of whom may (see SECTION 17.03) be the previous year’s Emperor and Empress, five (5) of whom shall be the officers of the Corporation, and three (3) of whom shall be members-at large.
+A. The number of Advisors shall be twelve (12), two (2) of whom shall be the current reigning monarchs, two (2) of whom may (see SECTION 17.03) be the previous year’s monarchs, five (5) of whom shall be the officers of the Corporation, and three (3) of whom shall be members-at-large.

-C. The Emperor, Empress, and members-at-large shall be elected at the annual election in accordance to the rules established by the Council of Regents and with Article IX of these By-Laws and must be members of the United Court of the Pikes Peak Empire.
+C. The reigning monarchs and members-at-large shall be elected at the annual election in accordance with the rules established by the Council of Regents and with Article IX of these By-Laws and must be members of the United Court of the Pikes Peak Empire.
 [See Proclamation by Emperor IX, Bob Steinborn.]

-D. The term of the President, Vice-President, Recording Secretary, and Treasurer shall be for a period of two (2) years commencing from the date of their election.
+D. The term of the President, Vice-President, Recording Secretary, and Treasurer shall be for two (2) years commencing from the date of their election.

-F. The term of the Emperor, Empress, previous year’s Emperor and Empress, and members-at-large shall be for a period of one (1) year in accordance with Article IX of these By-Laws.
+F. The term of the reigning monarchs, previous year’s monarchs, and members-at-large shall be for a period of one (1) year in accordance with Article IX of these By-Laws.

 G. The Board of Advisors shall appoint the Corresponding Secretary to a one-year term and serve at the discretion of the Board.
 The term shall commence from the first Board of Advisors meeting following Coronation.
-The Corresponding Secretary will be selected by the current reigning Monarchs.
+The current reigning Monarchs will select the Corresponding Secretary.
 [Amended on 02/22/2004 and 02/12/2006, General Membership Meeting.]
-[See Proclamations by Emperor XIII, Danny Entler, Emperor XVII, Bruce Littrell and Emperor XIX, Stanley Wright.]
+[See Proclamations by Emperor XIII, Danny Entler, Emperor XVII, Bruce Littrell, and Emperor XIX, Stanley Wright.]

 SECTION 6.03 Meetings.